PurpleKingdomGames/roguelike-starterkit/README.md

 ## Installation

-This library is not currently published (coming soon), so you'll need to do that yourself to use it.
-Download the repo (even as a zip), and do:

-`sbt publishLocal`

-Then add the following dependency to your project (alongside the usual indigo ones):
+Add the following dependency to your Indigo based game project (alongside the usual indigo ones):

-`"io.indigoengine" %%% "roguelike-starterkit" % "0.1.0-SNAPSHOT"`
+`"io.indigoengine" %%% "roguelike-starterkit" % "0.1.0"`

 Everything can be accessed via this import: